openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Demographics_Gender.rst

 if it represented the course differently than they had intended.

 Even more important to the team than finding potential causes was to make an effort to enroll more women in the course.
-To do so, they reached out to professional women’s organizations for guidance on ways to market the course to their members.
-(With edX Insights, the team could monitor the success of this effort by checking the enrollment trend for women in the CSV file.)
+To do so, the team subsequently partnered with professional women’s organizations for guidance on ways to market the course to their members.

+Today, teams can use edX Insights to monitor the success of such outreach efforts by checking the Gender Breakdown Over Time report and CSV file for enrollment trends.